rulai-jianfang/docker-registry-to-registry-sync/README.md

     -v /var/run/docker.sock:/var/run/docker.sock
     stefanhudelmaier/docker-registry-to-registry-sync
 ```
-### Change docker.sock permission and mount the docker.sock into container or it will incur 'file not found' error:
+### Change docker.sock permission and mount the docker.sock into container or it will incur 'file not found' / 'permission denied' errors:
 When run the python file in current environment directly, we need set /var/run/docker.sock's permission to 667 or 777
 When run with docker, then we need mount the /var/run/docker.sock into it
 ```
     -v /var/run/docker.sock:/var/run/docker.sock
 ```
-error message:
+Error message for 'file not found':
 ```
 sudo docker run --rm -it -v $(pwd)/config.yml:/config.yml stefanhudelmaier/docker-registry-to-registry-sync Traceback (most recent call last):